Successful emancipation: the history of the Faculty of Science

 The reform of 1818: a challenging start

 The initial conditions for the natural sciences at the University of Basel were quite poor following its reform and the new University Act of 1818.
 Until 1860, there were scarcely more than fifteen students enrolled in the Faculty of Philosophy, and in some years, none at all.
 However, this did not mean that there was no interest in natural sciences in Basel.
 On the contrary, with the Society of Natural Research, scholars outside the university had established an important forum for promoting research in the city.
-Initially, they saw the university not so much as a research institution but rather as an educational establishment that should serve as a continuation of the gymnasium.
+Initially, they saw the university not so much as a research institution but rather as an educational establishment that should serve to continue the education begun at the gymnasium.

-With Peter Merian and Christoph Bernoulli, the university and society, research and teaching, came together.
+Peter Merian and Christoph Bernoulli brought together the university and society, research and teaching.
 On the one hand, both were closely connected with natural research as part of the city’s social fabric; on the other hand, they were very committed to the reorganization of the university after 1818 and took over the chairs of natural history (Peter Merian) and physics (Christoph Bernoulli).
 They advocated for the introduction of new subjects in the Faculty of Philosophy, such as natural history, physics/chemistry, and mathematics.
 They moreover emphasized that university teachers should be able to conduct their own research in the future.
 In addition to the library, collections of instruments for physics and chemistry were established, as well as a collection of objects to be used in teaching (fossils, minerals, and specimens).

-In 1849, the library and collection, as well as the natural sciences disciplines, received an impressive new building with the New Museum, as it was called, on Augustinergasse.
-Just twenty-five years later, the physical/chemical disciplines moved from Augustinergasse to the Bernoullianum, thereby physically manifesting their newfound self-confidence.
+In 1849, the library and collection, as well as the natural sciences disciplines, received an impressive new building with the new Museum, as it was called, on Augustinergasse.
+Just twenty-five years later, the physical/chemical disciplines moved from Augustinergasse to the Bernoullianum, as a physical expression of their newfound self-confidence.

 The beginnings of the two “divisions”